 - We give a clear explanation of how you can make a gift and amend a regular commitment.

 - We respect the rights, dignities and privacy of our supporters and beneficiaries.

-- We will not put undue pressure on you to make a gift and if you do not want to give or wish to cease giving, we will respect your decision.
+- We will not put undue pressure on you to make a gift.
+If you don't want to give or wish to stop giving, we will respect your decision.

 We Are Fair and Reasonable

 - We take care not to use any images or words that cause unjustifiable distress or offence.